 The magnificent salmon runs of the Columbia River, once the world’s most abundant, are nearing extinction.
-With 2023 salmon returns dropping to historic lows, we must rethink how we manage the Snake River, a major tributary of the Columbia River, and the negative impacts of the Lower Snake River dams.
+With 2023 salmon returns dropping to historic lows- and after a decades-long legal battle to save them- we are finally on course toward the right side of history.

 Since the final construction of the Lower Snake River dams in the 1970s, 13 species of salmon and steelhead have been listed threatened according to the Endangered Species Act.
-Despite decades of habitat recovery attempts at the cost more than $17 billion, 2019 salmons returns remained perilously low, forcing emergency fishing closures — and economic devastation — in inland and coastal fishing communities.
+Despite decades of habitat recovery attempts at the cost more than $24 billion, salmon returns have remained perilously low, with certain runs approaching the threshold of extinction.
+Salmon are central to tradition, culture and nourishment for Northwest Tribes and we have an urgent opportunity to make good on upholding Tribal and Treaty rights.
+Climate change is accelerating the crisis, leading fatally warm waters and forcing emergency fishing closures, resulting in economic devastation in inland and coastal fishing communities.

 You'll find more information on Our Northwest Opportunity and you can take direct action here.
 Please like and follow this Facebook page to learn more, hear stories from your neighbors, and find out how you can get involved.